farirpgs/fari-games/_games/charge-rpg.md

 >
 > Use this when someone, or something, is in your way.
 >
-> 1. Pick an `Action` and find how many dice you need to roll
+> 1. Pick an `Action` and find how many dice you need to roll.
 > 1. Determine the Position (`controlled`, `risky`, or `desperate`)
 > 1. Determine the Effect Rating (`great`, `standard` or `limited`)
 > 1. Choose one: